Stegnerd/vgtracker/README.md

 ### Running Application (Non Development)
 Running the application for yourself, you can download the assets for your \ appropriate platform (mac/linux/windows) from the releases page.
 It is currently not signed \ so run at your own risk.
+You will also need to follow the setup for IGDB and acquiring a token \ for the application to work properly.
+It can be found [here](https://api-docs.igdb.com/#getting-started)

 ## Recommended Dev Setup
 - [VS Code](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) + [Tauri](https://marketplace.visualstudio.com/items?itemName=tauri-apps.tauri-vscode) + [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)